sderosiaux/kafka-streams-consumer-offsets-to-json/README.md

 Clone the project, and `sbt run`, or via Intellij IDEA, run the `Main` class.

+You can also build it using `sbt universal:packageBin` and unzip `target\universal\kafka-consumer-offsets-to-json-topic-1.0.zip`.

 # Dependencies

 It only depends on Kafka Streams 0.11 (it can be setup to 0.10 if needed).